weaviate/weaviate/README.md

 ## Commercial use

 Weaviate is released under a [BSD-3](https://github.com/creativesoftwarefdn/weaviate/blob/master/LICENSE.md) license by the Creative Software Foundation.
-[SeMI](https://www.semi.network) offers a suite of enterprise and turnkey platform products and services based on Weaviate.
+[SeMI](https://www.semi.network) offers a suite of enterprise and whitelabel platform products and managed services based on Weaviate.

 More information: